johannesgiorgis/move_37/week02_dynamic_programming/week02_notes.md

 [Youtube Video](https://www.youtube.com/watch?v=FsOmL4sQJxo)

 **Markov Decision Process**
 - We are in a State.
 We choose an Action.
-Now there are several possibile S' states we could end up in based on random probability.
+Now there are several possible S' states we could end up in based on random probability.
 - Each possible State transition from an Action has an exact probability and all the probabilities add to 1.
 - The Markov Property states that the probability of future transitions depends only on the present.
 The past doesn't matter.